mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint/docs/README.md

 #### VpcId

-String Representing de Vcp ID (like: vpc-xxxxxxxxxxxxxxxx )
+String Representing the AWS VPC ID (like: vpc-xxxxxxxxxxxxxxxx) (Used For Creating the AWS VPC Endpoint)

-_Required_: No
+_Required_: Yes

 _Type_: String